 Do I need a car in Barcelona?

-Public transport in Barcelona is cheap and reliable; cars are quite unnecessary in most areas of of the city.
+Public transport in Barcelona is cheap and reliable; cars are quite unnecessary in most areas of the city.
 That said, there are areas and suburbs situated further afield and expats living in these spots may require a car.
-Parking can be extremely difficult to find though, which makes driving more frustrating than liberating.
+Parking can be extremely difficult to find, though, which makes driving more frustrating than liberating.

 Where can I meet other expats in Barcelona?